TomPace101/nanopore_diffusion/new_notes.md

 When its relevant classes are used, it keeps track of the additions in a module variable, and then can write those items back out to yaml.

+_FEATURE_ collection requires all rows in the table to have data in each column We could remove this requirement if we identified a key column, which then had to appear in each mapping.
+Of course, your simulations have to use the same values for this key, and output them to the results files.

 # Refactoring

 - DONE Top handler: a new module that serves to dispatch requests to the handlers defined in other modules